 We are responsible for the delivery of a wide range of services to members of the public.
 Many of these services are delivered by the Council directly.
-However some of our services are delivered by contractors and providers on our behalf.
-The Council may need to share personal information with these contractors and providers in order for them to deliver a service to you.
-However we will undertake to only share information which is relevant and necessary for the provision of that service to you.
+Some of our services are delivered by contractors and providers on our behalf.
+The Council may need to share personal data with these contractors and providers, so they can deliver a service to you.
+We will undertake to only share information which is relevant and necessary for the provision of that service to you.

-The Council may share your personal information internally across services in order to help provide a service to you.
+The Council may share your personal data internally across services to help provide a service to you.
 This information will be restricted to only those staff members that need access to this information.
-We will not share your information with any third party organisations unless you have provided your consent for this sharing or the council is required to share this information by law.
+We will not share your information with any third-party organisations unless you have provided your consent for this sharing or the council is required to share this information by law.

-If you believe that your personal information has been shared inappropriately, you have a right to complain about this.
-More information about how to make a complaint is available on our Customer Feedback Page.
+If you believe that your personal data has been shared inappropriately, you have a right to complain about this.
+More information about how to make a complaint is available on our customer feedback page.

 Reporting security incidents